 - Class discussion to access prior knowledge of text type Today we will begin the study of writing narrative or small moment stories.
-As young writers, you've authored small moment stories in kindergarten.
+As young writers, you've authored small moment stories in kindergarten and first grade.
 What do you remember about narrative or small moment writing?
-Please note: More than likely, most 1st graders will have limited recall.
-It may be helpful to review noticings anchor charts from kindergarten.
-Ask Kindergarten teachers to share their completed Immersion charts.
-See a sample Kindergarten chart at the end of this lesson. - 2.
+Please note: It may be helpful to review noticings anchor charts from first grade.
+Ask first grade teachers to share their completed Immersion charts. - 2.
 Revisit the concept of narrative writing As young writers, you will learn to author narrative or small moment books.
 You will write true stories about one time you did something. - 3.
 Read and discuss selections.
-After reading and studying a few texts, generate discussion to explore the following questions: - A. Definition: What is narrative writing?
+After reading and studying a few texts, generate discussion to explore the following questions.
+After the discussion, create anchor charts that summarizes their noticings. - A. Definition: What is narrative writing?
 What is a small moment story?